Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Applications

-\item $\AlgStk^\lred$ consists of qcqs algebraic stacks that admit quasi-projective Nisnevich covers by global quotients of the form $X/G$, where $G$ is a linearly reductive group scheme over an affine scheme, and $X/G \to \B G$ is quasi-projective.
+\item $\AlgStk^\lred \subseteq \AlgStk^\clcl$ is the full subcategory consisting of qcqs algebraic stacks that admit quasi-projective Nisnevich covers by global quotients of the form $X/G$, where $G$ is a linearly reductive group scheme over an affine scheme, and $X/G \to \B G$ is quasi-projective.

-\item Let $\AlgStk^\nice$ be the category of qcqs derived algebraic stacks with separated diagonal whose stabilizers are nice groups in the sense of \cite[Definition 2.1(i)]{SixAlgSt}, which we recall here for convenience: an fppf affine group scheme $G$ over an affine scheme $S$ is \emph{nice} if it is an extension of a finite \'{e}tale group scheme of order prime to the residue characteristic of $S$, by a group scheme of multiplicative type.
+\item $\AlgStk^\nice \subseteq \AlgStk$ is the full subcategory consisting of qcqs derived algebraic stacks with separated diagonal whose stabilizers are nice groups in the sense of \cite[Definition 2.1(i)]{SixAlgSt}, which we recall here for convenience: an fppf affine group scheme $G$ over an affine scheme $S$ is \emph{nice} if it is an extension of a finite \'{e}tale group scheme of order prime to the residue characteristic of $S$, by a group scheme of multiplicative type.

 \end{enumerate}